 A shielded cable is a type of electrical cable with one or more cables inside, enclosed by a conducting layer that shields the cables from external electrical noise and interference.
 When reed switches are tested, shielded cables should be used to connect the device up to the test equipment to ensure accurate measurements.

 This article needs additional citations for verification.
-(November 2008) (Learn how and when to remove this template message) |
+(November 2008) |

 High voltage power cables with solid insulation are shielded to protect the cable insulation, people and equipment.